Panthera-Framework/panthera/README.md

 // list all cars again
 foreach (car::fetchAll() as $car)
     print($car -> name. " is " .$car -> color. " color<br>\n");

+// delete row, associated meta tags, execute all triggers on this object removal and clear the cache
+$ferrari -> delete();
 ```

 ## Our Team